malcx95/sick-coding-challenge/README.md

 # SICK Coding Challenge

+__UPDATE 2022-12-19: Does your solution work on the old image but not the new one?
+See the last section of this README.__

 Welcome to this coding challenge!
 This repository contains all the necessary code and instructions to enter the competition, where you as a student can win a gift card worth 1000 SEK and increase your chances of getting picked when applying for a [summer job at SICK Linköping](https://career.sicklinkoping.se/student#page-block-65246).
 Please read through